About Meeray Ghaly

 There can be many blocks on this path to true-selfhood.
 The French put it this way; "Tout comprendre, tout pardonner" - to understand is to forgive completely.
 This describes the therapy process well; to become aware of who you are, how and why you think and feel leads to insight and compassion.

-Sometimes life circumstances can leave us feeling disconnected; we may experience doubt, fear, helplessness, pain, confusion and loneliness.
+Sometimes life circumstances can leave us feeling disconnected; we may experience doubt, helplessness and confusion.
 It can be overwhelming and frustrating; at these times, a non-judgmental witness can help,

 by gently guiding you back, and empowering you with new skills.